Landver/hh_ru_ads_parser_django/README.md

+# Docker.io needs to be installed

 # Create config.env file in the root of project and set environment variables in config.env
 SECRET_KEY=**"Your secret key for django project"**<br>
 DJANGO_DEBUG=**"True or False"**<br>
 POSTGRES_DB=**"name of your database for postgres, or use your own settings if other db"**<br>